catalinaescalona/greendevs/SQL_TESTING.md

 These tests confirm the following:
   * new votes are correctly entered into and retrieved from the Votes Table.
   * user are unable to cast multiple votes for the same poll.
+  * A valid user_id is referenced for each vote in the Votes Table.
+  * A valid poll_id is referenced for each vote in the Votes Table.

 ### Post-conditions: